-A +10V (+0.25) reference voltage is available from the A/D reference source for external use.
+A ±10V (±0.25) reference voltage is available from the A/D reference source for external use.
 This reference output can source up to 200 mA of current.
-The PCI-Al12-16(A) requires only +5VDC and +12VDC from the computer power supply.
+The card requires only +5VDC and ±12VDC from the computer power supply.